mcarvin8/sf-decomposer/README.md

 ## Warnings and Logging

-The package used to decompose and recompose XMLs, `xml-disassembler`, will log errors, and optionally debugging statements, to a log file, `diassemble.log`.
+The package used to decompose and recompose XMLs, `xml-disassembler`, will log errors, and optionally debugging statements, to a log file, `disassemble.log`.
 This log will be created in the working directory and will be created when runnign this plugin at all times.
 If there were no XML decomposing/recomposing errors, this log will simply be empty.

 By default, this package will only log errors to the file.
 This plugin will print `xml-disassembler` errors as warnings in the command terminal to allow all other files to be processed.